kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_climate.md

 By default, your current location is used.
 If you want to change this, enter a new location in the input field below the chart.
 You can also change the elevation using the elevation input field.

 ## Accuracy
-Climate normals are based on the 30 year average of the historic data, and indicate what the weather usually is.
-The actual values may differ for a variety of reasons, but should remain fairly close to the historic values.
+Climate normals are based on the 30-year average of the historical data and indicate what the weather usually is.
+The actual values may differ for a variety of reasons but should remain fairly close to the historical values.
 Large differences are normally due to a storm or other weather event.

-Historic temperatures are estimated using a custom 30 year "climate normal" model derived from the NASA Global Modeling and Assimilation Office - MERRA-2 data (1991 - 2020).
+Historic temperatures are estimated using a custom 30-year "climate normal" model derived from the NASA Global Modeling and Assimilation Office - MERRA-2 data (1991 - 2020).